kutinden/buyingacar/README.md

 After you follow the same process of decreasing OTD price (it may so happen that in some cases dealerships may have to pay you if your trade-in is worth more than the new car - this is fine and they know how to do it) you will get the list of offers.

-Make one final call saying that this will be the last call and you are waiting for the best possible offer to beat the exsting one until some deadline.
+Make one final call saying that this will be the last call and you are waiting for the best possible offer to beat the existing one until some deadline.
 Wait until deadline and choose the best deal.

 ## Step 13.
 At the dealership